Reservoir Dogs: Critical reception

 The film has received substantial criticism for its strong violence and language.
 One scene that viewers found particularly unnerving was the ear-cutting scene.
 Madsen himself reportedly had great difficulty finishing it, especially after Kirk Baltz ad-libbed the desperate plea "I've got a little kid at home."
 Many people walked out during the film.
 During a screening at Sitges Film Festival, 15 people walked out, including horror film director Wes Craven and special makeup effects artist Rick Baker.
 Baker later told Tarantino to take the walkout as a "compliment" and explained that he found the violence unnerving because of its heightened sense of realism.
 Tarantino commented about it at the time: "It happens at every single screening.
 For some people the violence, or the rudeness of the language, is a mountain they can't climb.
 That's OK.
 It's not their cup of tea.
 But I am affecting them.
 I wanted that scene to be disturbing."

+Some accused Tarantino of having plagiarized City on Fire, due to the plot similarities regarding the jewel store robbery and Mexican standoff, among other visuals shared by the two films, with detractors posting lengthy side-by-side comparisons online.
+Tarantino denied plagiarizing City on Fire at the 1994 Cannes film festival, citing it as an influence and stating: "I steal from every movie.
+I love it.
+If my work has anything it's that I'm taking this from this and that from that and mixing them together and if people don't like them then tough titty, don't go and see it, alright.
+I steal from everything.
+Great artists steal, they don't do homages."
+Ringo Lam, the director of City on Fire, stated he was not bothered by similarities between his film and Reservoir Dogs, comparing it to the elements he had taken from Hollywood films.